codemod-js/codemod/packages/cli/README.md

 $ codemod --remote-plugin URL …
 ```

-By default, babel-codemod makes minimal changes to your source files by using [recast](https://github.com/benjamn/recast) to parse and print your code, retaining the original comments and formatting.
+By default, `codemod` makes minimal changes to your source files by using [recast](https://github.com/benjamn/recast) to parse and print your code, retaining the original comments and formatting.
 If desired, you can reformat files using [Prettier](https://prettier.io/) by using `--printer prettier`.
 Note that this is typically only desired in projects that use Prettier, or if you plan on adopting Prettier.

 For more detailed options, run `codemod --help`.

 ## Writing a Plugin

-There are [many, many existing plugins](https://yarnpkg.com/en/packages?q=babel-plugin) that you can use.
+There are [many, many existing plugins](https://www.npmjs.com/search?q=babel-plugin) that you can use.
 However, if you need to write your own you should consult the [babel handbook](https://github.com/thejameskyle/babel-handbook).
-If you publish a plugin intended specifically as a codemod, consider using both the [`babel-plugin`](https://yarnpkg.com/en/packages?q=babel-plugin) and [`babel-codemod`](https://yarnpkg.com/en/packages?q=babel-codemod) keywords.
+If you publish a plugin intended specifically as a codemod, consider using both the [`babel-plugin`](https://www.npmjs.com/search?q=babel-plugin) and [`babel-codemod`](https://www.npmjs.com/search?q=babel-codemod) keywords.

 ### Transpiling using babel plugins

-`babel-codemod` also supports non-standard/future language features that are not currently supported by the latest version of node.
+`codemod` also supports non-standard/future language features that are not currently supported by the latest version of node.
 It does this by leveraging `@babel/preset-env` which loads the [latest babel plugins](https://github.com/babel/babel/tree/master/packages/babel-preset-env#support-all-plugins-in-babel-that-are-considered-latest).
 This feature is on by default.

 This feature should support most use cases when writing plugins in advanced JavaScript syntax.
 However, if you are writing plugins with syntax that is beyond "latest", or you would like to use your own set of plugins and presets, you can pass in the `--find-babel-config` switch in combination with a local `.babelrc` file that lists the presets/plugins you want applied to your plugin code.